ltan02/health-safety-management/README.md

 - Shivam Aggarwal
 - Sidaarth Santhosh
 - Weichong Zhao

+## Support
+For support, please open an issue in the repository or contact the project maintainers directly.

 ## License
 This project is licensed under the BSD-2-Clause license - see the LICENSE file for details.